Explained: How Repo Rate cut spurs economic activity

 Repo Rate and affect on demand:

 Repo Rate is the rate of interest at which the RBI lends money to banks.
-There are complex macro economic theories that explain these in terms that hardly make sense to a common person.
-Simply put, the government would want to lower the Repo Rate when it wants to boost the economic activity.
+There are complex macroeconomic theories that explain these in terms that hardly make sense to a common person.
+Simply put, the government would want to lower the Repo Rate when it wants to boost economic activity.
 It is a way to infuse money or cash (liquidity) in the economy when there are signs of slow down.
 If Repo Rate comes down, then it would cost banks less to borrow from the RBI.
-This in turn allows the banks to lend in the marker at lower price without having to compromise with its own profit margin.
+This, in turn, allows the banks to lend in the market at a lower price without having to compromise with its own profit margin.

 [RBI cuts Repo Rate by 25 basis points, GDP forecast for 2019-20 revised to 6.1 %]

 Once the lending rate of banks come down, the businesses would hesitate less to borrow and invest.
-Afterall, a business, of any kind, is about earning more money than what has been spent.
+After all, a business, of any kind, is about earning more money than what has been spent.
 A large part of what has been spent or investment would be in the form of borrowings from the bank.
 So, what a business or company earns should not only cover its costs on wages to the employees, raw material, process involved in getting a product or service ready for market, but also the interest it pays on the money borrowed from banks.

-Essentially, when the lending rates come down, more businesses would want to borrow and invest in expansion of business which in turn boosts the economic activity.
+Essentially, when the lending rates come down, more businesses would want to borrow and invest in the expansion of the business which in turn boosts the economic activity.
 This is the concept behind lending rates, repo rates and their relation with the economic activity on the ground.
 In reality, many other factors play a role in determining the level of economic activity.

 [Banks to pass-on Repo Rate cut benefits to customers: FM; EMIs, Auto loans to become cheaper]

 Like, if a company begins to scale up the operations just because the banks are lending at lesser rates without considering if there is even a demand in the market for its offerings, then it would be doomed.
-Repo Rate is one of the key factors that influences economic activity.
+Repo Rate is one of the key factors that influence economic activity.
 More the economic activity, more would the jobs be created, the average incomes would go up which may increase spending.
 Once spending by people goes up, many sectors benefit.
-All this is a big economic cycle with chain of events affecting others, but the exact maginitude of affect of a particular move could be hard to find.
+All this is a big economic cycle with a chain of events affecting others, but the exact magnitude of the affect of a particular move could be hard to find.

-Along with reducing Repo Rate, to make banks pass on the benefits, Finance Minister Nirmala Sitharaman in August said that banks have now agreed to pass on interest rate cuts through the MCLR reduction .
-Banks have also decided to launch repo rate-linked loan products, the finance Minister stated.
+Along with reducing Repo Rate, to make banks pass on the benefits, Finance Minister Nirmala Sitharaman in August said that banks have now agreed to pass on interest rate cuts through the MCLR reduction.
+Banks have also decided to launch repo rate-linked loan products, the Finance Minister stated.

 RBI had earlier said that the move was aimed at reducing the interest rate on housing and the auto rate.